joahannes/joahannes.github.io/_pages/contact.md

 - No travel scheduled
 <!-- - 25 -- 30 September 2022: IEEE VTC-Fall 2022, London, UK. -->

-Obs: Use [Time Converter](https://www.worldtimebuddy.com/) to see my times in your time zone.
-My current location is: `Dresden, Germany`.
+Use [Time Converter](https://www.worldtimebuddy.com/) to see my times in your time zone.
+My current location is: `Germany, Dresden`.

+To organize our meeting efficiently, I’d like to ask you to send me an email at least two days before our appointment.

 ###### **Email address history**: